“Happiness cannot be pursued; it must ensue.” ― Viktor E. Frankl, Man’s Search for Meaning

 Do we need more evidence?

-As I have stated on previous posts, Meaningful Purpose Psychology came to being to study and resolve a fundamental existential problem.
+As stated on previous posts, Meaningful Purpose Psychology came to being to study and resolve a fundamental existential problem.
 I quote from my book, The Path to a Meaningful Purpose:

 “Mankind, I concluded, does not suffer from a lack of answers.